-- NMU10.1 Residential development should be targeted to a density of around 6 dwelling units per acre. - NMU10.2 Nonresidential development floor area ratio should be around 0.2. - NMU10.3 Residential uses should continue to include a variety of dwelling types; including single-family detached, two-family, and apartments. - Additional institutional uses related to health care should be promoted NMU10.4 within this setting to build upon the cluster of such uses that already serve a neighborhood level health care function. - NMU10.5 New office and business uses, including employee support uses such as restaurants, daycare, etc., should be encouraged, in particular on lands in close proximity to the airport. - NMU10.6 Oak Lawn Cemetery should be protected and maintained so it continues to function as a cemetery.
+- NMU10.1 Residential development should be targeted to a density of around 6 dwelling units per acre. - NMU10.2 Nonresidential development floor area ratio should be around 0.2. - NMU10.3 Residential uses should continue to include a variety of dwelling types; including single-family detached, two-family, and apartments. - NMU10.4 Additional institutional uses related to health care should be promoted within this setting to build upon the cluster of such uses that already serve a neighborhood level health care function. - NMU10.5 New office and business uses, including employee support uses such as restaurants, daycare, etc., should be encouraged, in particular on lands in close proximity to the airport.

-Biglerville Road: Extending from the intersection of Table Rock Road north to the Cumberland Township/Butler Township border and along Boyd's School Road.
+Biglerville Road: Extending from the intersection of Table Rock Road north to the Cumberland Township/ Butler Township border and along Boyd's School Road.
 Existing uses include residential, a variety of neighborhood-serving commercial, institutional, and governmental uses.
 The conversion of existing structures to new uses is preferred, although the development of new structures to accommodate uses with substantial employment opportunity is also encouraged.

 - NMU11.1 Residential development should be targeted to a density of around 6 dwelling units per acre. - NMU11.2 Nonresidential development floor area ratio should be around 0.2. - NMU11.3 A variety of residential dwelling types, including single-family detached, two-family, apartments, is encouraged. - NMU11.4 Non-residential uses should include primarily neighborhood-serving commercial uses.
-Such uses may include smaller-scale retail, professional office, and personal service. - Larger non-residential uses could be located in this setting, particularly NMU11.5 where adaptive re-use of existing larger buildings could occur.
+Such uses may include smaller-scale retail, professional office, and personal service. - NMU11.5 Larger non-residential uses could be located in this setting, particularly where adaptive re-use of existing larger buildings could occur.
 Such adaptive re-use could provide employment opportunities close to home for Central Adams residents.